EDUCBA

 Review:

 This book is one of the best books on business finance for beginners.
-The main point made by the author is that becoming an expert in business can be achieved without going to business school.
+The main point made by the author is that becoming a business expert can be achieved without going to business school.
 It discusses a variety of MBA programs and has a sizable section on finance that provides a thorough overview of the best ways to make money.
 It also explains market analysis.

-Before launching a new business, one should conduct research, especially if one intends to invest all of their assets in it.
+Before launching a new business, one should conduct research, especially if one intends to invest all of their assets.
 The book serves as a crash course in company operations and is a guide to making businesses profitable and effective.

 Key Points:

-• It also teaches complementary subjects such as valuation, sales, and improving systems
+- The book also teaches complementary subjects such as valuation, sales, and improving systems.

-• It also states how and why it is necessary to add value for your clients through the 12 Standard Forms of Value
+- It also states how and why adding value for your clients is necessary through the 12 Standard Forms of Value.

-• It explains cash flow and income statements, purchasing power, lifetime value, pricing, and funding.
+- It explains cash flow, income statements, purchasing power, lifetime value, pricing, and funding.

 Book #4: Profit First: Transform Your Business from a Cash-Eating Monster to a Money-Making Machine